Barhome/dash/board/answer-img/Final_ReadMe.md

   3. no. of total requests in a day
   4. failing http request total time in a month
-  5. successful http total time request in a month note using this simple equation **(total successful time / total failing time + total successful time) %** witll give us the total uptime for our applications in a month.
+  5. successful http total time request in a month note using this simple equation **(total successful time / total failing time + total successful time) %** this  gives us the total uptime for our applications in a specified period.

 ### Create a Dashboard to measure our Slis